Code-Institute-Submissions/nikhilkalhan92-Project-5---Ecommerce_JuneResub/README.md

 Uploading an image	When uploading an image to a new product, the site shows the name of the file that will be uploaded.
 When checking the product details page, the image also shows.

-# 3 Skelton

-I used Balsamiq to create my wireframes as this gives the template of the UI.
-This also shows where all elements will be placed within the screen.

-There are 2 versions of each wireframe as one shows the design on a web browser and on a Iphone

-# 4 Features

 # 5 Technologies used

 -   [HTML5](https://en.wikipedia.org/wiki/HTML)